microsoft/pyright/docs/typed-libraries.md

 ```

 ### Typed Dictionaries, Data Classes, and Named Tuples
-If your library runs only on newer versions of Python, you are encouraged to use some of the new type-friendly classes.
+If a library runs only on newer versions of Python, it can use some of the new type-friendly classes.

 NamedTuple (described in [PEP 484](https://www.python.org/dev/peps/pep-0484/)) is preferred over namedtuple.

-Data classes (described in [PEP 557](https://www.python.org/dev/peps/pep-0557/)) is preferred over untyped dictionaries.
+Data classes (described in [PEP 557](https://www.python.org/dev/peps/pep-0557/)) are preferred over untyped dictionaries.

 TypedDict (described in [PEP 589](https://www.python.org/dev/peps/pep-0589/)) is preferred over untyped dictionaries.